briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

 ## Usage

-Schedule the script using CRON at 15min intervals between usefull hours (7am - 7pm) to ensure the optimal time window is identified as early as possible.
+Schedule the script using CRON at 15min intervals between useful hours (7am - 7pm) to ensure the optimal time window is identified as early as possible.
 For example:

 ``` cron
 */15 7-19 * * * /path/to/python3 /path/to/solarAdvisor.py